KippAD/portfolio-project-3/README.md

 2. The application has a consistent design that makes it clear to the user what processes are happening and when input is required.
 From an aesthetic perspective, the user gets a positive emotional response from interacting with the application.

-3. In order to reach these objectives and achieve a high UX standard, focus needs to be put on presenting the application clearly and with a good aesthetic.
-This is somewhat harder in a CLI application as design is more limited, but using external modules the design can be improved and contribute to creating a good user experience.
+In order to reach these objectives and achieve a high UX standard, focus needs to be put on presenting the application clearly and with a good aesthetic.
+This is somewhat harder in a CLI application as design is more limited, but by using external modules the design can be improved alongside the user experience.

 **To achieve the first objective:**
-- The inputs that control the applications flow are clearly marked, the user will always know when an action is required from them to move through the application.
+- The inputs that control the applications flow are clearly marked so that the user will always know when an action is required from them.
 - The user will always know where they are within the application, enabling them to move through it more intuitively.
-- User actions are clearly explained across the application.
-The user will always know what will happen in response to their inputs.
+- User actions are clearly explained across the application so that the user will always know what will happen in response to their inputs.
-- This will be complimented by consistent text colors that represent different actions: Blue text is a loading msg, cyan text indicates an input is required, and red text a warning.

 **To achieve the second objective:**
+- Consistent text colors will represent different actions: Blue text is a loading msg, cyan text indicates an input is required, and red text a warning.
-- Colorama and Ascii Title will add color and design throughout, whereas without them the terminal would be limited to a black background with white text.
+- Colorama and Ascii Title will add color and design throughout, expaning the limitations of the terminal that would otherwise be limited to a black background with white text.
 - Voting data will be printed into bar chart form, improving the UX by presenting data in a neat and digestible way for the user.

 [Back to contents](#contents)